juberrahman/DataScience-and-MachineLearning/Omdena-WFP Project/README.md

 What if we could use past disaster data to help them know what is needed?

+I worked as a Machine Learning Engineer at this project and then got promoted to Lead Machine Learning Engineer due to contributions.

 read more at [Omdena Website](https://omdena.com/projects/ai-disaster-response)

 ## Summary of Materials and Methods: